dorkodu/business/inspiration.md

 ## 💚 why

-words we love.
+words we love, which we keep in mind doing inspiring work.

 - unique
+- humane
 - authentic
-- humane
+- liberating
-- liberty
+- purposeful
-- purpose
+- enjoyable